The Mirage: Volcano

 In 2015, MGM reduced the number of daily volcanic eruptions as a potential cost-saving measure.
+Super Bowl LVIII was held in Las Vegas in 2024, and was broadcast by CBS, owned by Paramount Global.
+To promote the game and Paramount media franchises, the Mirage's volcano and lagoon area were temporarily transformed into an interactive Alpine-themed mountain attraction depicting the Paramount Pictures mountain logo.

 Animal habitats

-A $14 million dolphin habitat opened at the Mirage on October 19, 1990, serving as an educational and research center.
-The habitat consisted of four pools providing a total of 2.5 million gallons, exceeding government regulations.
-The facility included tours, and visitors could interact with the dolphins and become trainers for a day.
-It was a popular educational attraction among schoolchildren.
+A $14 million dolphin habitat opened at the Mirage on October 19, 1990, purporting to serve as an educational and research center while also offering the public scheduled entertainment featuring dolphins and trainers.
+The facility consisted of four pools providing a total of 2.5 million gallons, exceeding government minimums.
+The attraction included tours, and for an additional fee, visitors could interact with the dolphins and become trainers for a day.
+School groups frequently visited the site as local schools took it to be entertaining and educational.
 It originally featured five bottlenose dolphins, including four from Marathon, Florida and one from Texas.
 As of 2008, three dolphin generations had been born at the attraction, and a fourth began in 2019.
 The attraction did not feature wild dolphins.

 On November 13, 1996, the Mirage opened the Secret Garden of Siegfried & Roy, an outdoor attraction showcasing six types of animals which were featured in the magicians' show at the resort.
 These included Bengal tigers, white tigers, white lions, a snow leopard, a panther, and an Asian elephant.
 Siegfried & Roy also ran a breeding program for big cats, particularly white lions and tigers, which resided at the Secret Garden.
 The $15 million attraction, covering 2.5 acre, was built next to the property's dolphin habitat.
 By 2002, the dolphin area had become part of Siegfried & Roy's attraction, now known as Siegfried & Roy's Secret Garden and Dolphin Habitat.
 The attraction covered 10 acres, and received 500,000 annual visitors as of 2017.